Q: Are you taking new Ph.D. students?

 Q: Should I email you to let you know I applied to the M.S. or Ph.D. program?

 A: No need to.
 The admissions committee of the department you applied to makes admissions decisions based on your full application package.
 Individual faculty do not admit students.
+If you are admitted by the committee, you will be invited to campus to meet with faculty and students.

 Q: I took your class a while ago and now we’re using some of the ideas from the class, and it’s really neat!
 Do you want to hear about it?